schadenfred/monsanto/README.md

 # Monsanto

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/monsanto`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Similar to Seedbank, but with automatic dependency sorting.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your Rails 4+ application's Gemfile:

 ```ruby
 gem 'monsanto'